genj/GenjFaqBundle/README.md

     select_first_question_by_default: false
 ```

-Both configuration options only apply to the collapsed view.
-They will open the first category and/or question by
+Both configuration will open the first category and/or question by default if the user has not
-default if the user has not chosen a category and/or question yet.
+chosen a category and/or question yet.
 The default for both values is 'false', so set them
 to 'true' if you want this behaviour.

 Note that it is also required to have the Sluggable and Timestampable behaviours configured for